MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/nodejs/build-gulp.md

 [!INCLUDE [include](../../_shared/ci-cd-prerequisites-vsts.md)]

-* While the simplest way to try this quickstart is to use a VSTS organization, you can also use a TFS server instead of a VSTS organization.
-Make sure that you have [configured a build agent](../../agents/v2-windows.md) for your project, and that you have Node and Gulp installed on the agent machine.
+* While the simplest way to try this quickstart is to use an Azure DevOps organization, you can also use a TFS server instead of an Azure DevOps organization.
+Make sure that you have [configured a build agent](../../agents/v2-windows.md) for your project, and that you have Node.js and gulp installed on the agent machine.

 ## Get the sample code

-The sample app we use here is a Node server that echoes "Hello world".
+The sample app we use here is a Node.js server that echoes "Hello world".
 Tests for the app are written using mocha framework.
-A gulp file is used to run the tests and to convert the results into junit format so that they can be published to VSTS or TFS.
+A gulp file is used to run the tests and to convert the results into junit format so that they can be published to Azure Pipelines or TFS.

 [!INCLUDE [include](../_shared/get-sample-code-intro.md)]